 You MUST not shut anyone's ideas regarding rules or guidelines down as all opinions, and thoughts are welcomed.

-Executive Committee members are encouraged to complete all of the requirements that apply to them prior to the end of the month, however it is only mandatory to complete three out of the six requirements listed below to achieve 10 points for the Monthly Quota.
+Executive Committee members are encouraged to complete all of the requirements that apply to them prior to the end of the month, however it is only mandatory to complete three out of the six requirements listed below to fulfill the Monthly Quota.